Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Learning through Probing

-The $probe$ continues to play against the opponent, updating after each interaction and stores the future responses and rewards of the opponent in memory.
-Once the experiences have been generated, the rewards are adjusted such that $R(\tau) = \sum^T_{t=1} \eta^{t-1} r_t$ and are used to train the \textit{player}. $\eta$ is an added \textit{discount through updates} term.
+After the probes have interacted and generated experiences, the rewards of the resulting sequences $\tau$ are adjusted such that $R(\tau) = \sum^T_{t=1} \eta^{t-1} r_t$ and are used to train the \textit{player} components of the agents. $\eta$ is an added \textit{discount through updates} term to determine how many future interactions the agent should consider.
 By manipulating the value of $\eta$ we can determine how each \textit{player} values the approximated long-term outcome and $\eta = 0$ indicates an approach identical to Q-learning.
 The gradient of the \textit{player} updates according to

-After training has concluded on the adjusted experiences, the learned policy $\pi_{a_i}$ is transfered to the probe.
-In a two-player game, each \textit{probe} takes actions according to $\pi_{p_i}(a_t | s_t)$ at time $t$.
-When only one of the participants is learning to maximize an RL objective function the architecture is adjusted so that the \textit{probe} interacts directly with the opponent. \\
+After training has concluded on the adjusted experiences, the learned policy is transferred to the probe.
+When only one of the participants is learning to maximize an RL objective function the architecture is adjusted so that the \textit{probe} interacts directly with the opponent rather than establishing a probing phase for both agents. \\